syncfusion-content/winui-docs/winui/Kanban/columns.md

 ### Populating Multi-Category Columns with Cards

-The Kanban board allows to render a single column by mapping multiple categories using `Categories` property of `KanbanColumn` in `SfKanban`.
-For example, you can map the “In Progress” and “Validated” types under the “In progress” column.
+The Kanban board allows user to render a single column by mapping multiple categories using `Categories` property of `KanbanColumn` in `SfKanban`.
+For example, you can map the `In Progress` and `Validated` types under the `In progress` column.

 {% tabs %}
 {% highlight XAML hl_lines="5" %}